Skip to main content

 Housing for Augustana students

-Augustana students will be able to select roommate groups and choose summer housing the week of May 15.
+Augustana students will receive their summer housing room assignment the week of May 11.

-Those living on campus in the spring will be allowed to move directly to their summer assignment once the apartment is clean.
-Those not currently on campus can move in on June 3.
+Those living on campus in the spring will be allowed to move directly to their summer assignment once the room is clean.
+Those not currently on campus can move in on May 30.

 Application process